leenasohail/PhysiGym/man/TUTORIAL_physigym_rl.md

 ### 1. Problem Statement

 How can we find a treatment regime that reduces tumor size while minimizing drug usage?
-In other words, we aim to learn a <span style="color: blue;">Policy</span>  a mapping from states to actions that defines the optimal amount of drug to apply over time.
+In other words, we aim to learn a **Policy**  a mapping from states to actions that defines the optimal amount of drug to apply over time.

 A suitable framework to solve this control problem is **Reinforcement Learning (RL)**, which we will use in this tutorial.